cybre-finn/next-companion/README.md

 * fancy swiping

 ## Motivation
-tl;dr: Did not work for me.
-Too many crashes, completly overloaded with features, returning did not work.
+tl;dr: The original app did not work for me.
+Too many crashes, completly overloaded with features, returning did not work and privacy issues.

 The original client sent me random testing notifications like "IOS test" or "LOL" but idk, why does a bike sharing app needs notifications anyhow?
 It has also features like their news feed and since a recent upgrade it became unusable for me because returning depends on personal GPS location.

+## Disclaimer
+This app is not affiliated to NextBike GmbH in any way.
+The above statements about the original app may be biased.